 4) Reuse and repurpose.

-One of my favorite things to do is to shop second hand for home decor items and furniture.
+One of my favourite things to do is to shop second hand for home decor items and furniture.
 I’ve scored many items at garage sales, thrift shops and even a dumpster or two.
 Giving something a second life like my bench helps to keep our landfills smaller!

 5) Select ENERGY STAR® appliances when making new purchases.